myleshosford/oscal-mas/README.md

 # OSCAL for MAS Notice FSM-N06 Cyber Hygiene

-This repo provides the Monetary Authority of Singapore (MAS) Notice of Cyber Hygiene in the Open Security Controls Assessment Language (OSCAL), a standardised machine-readable format by the US NIST.
+This repository provides the Monetary Authority of Singapore (MAS) Notice of Cyber Hygiene in the Open Security Controls Assessment Language (OSCAL), a standardised machine-readable format by the US NIST.
 This notice is provided as an OSCAL catalog with a corresponding OSCAL profile - useful for building automated system security plans (SSPs) and embedding into CI automation jobs.

 ## Validation